Vacation Rental Management Fees in Florida: What Owners Actually Pay

 Owner-income comparison

-If there is a fit, we show how the fee structure compares against the current setup once channel mix and execution are included.
+If there is a fit, we show how the fee structure compares against the current setup once booking channels and execution are included.

 We do not use one flat management fee for every home.
 Most full-service properties fall within a defined range based on revenue potential, location, home quality, and day-to-day operational demands.
 Higher-performing homes can qualify for lower fees.
 After we review your property, we will show you the exact structure and whether the fit makes sense on both sides.

-That matters because fee comparisons get distorted fast when owners ignore channel mix and operating quality.
-A manager with a lower headline number can still leave the owner behind if the home stays too dependent on OTA commissions or the local execution keeps hurting reviews and rate power.
+That matters because fee comparisons get distorted fast when owners ignore booking channels and operating quality.
+A manager with a lower headline number can still leave the owner behind if the home stays too dependent on marketplace commissions or the local execution keeps hurting reviews and rate power.

 S